Jaza/visitorflow/README.md

 Usage
 -----

-1. Make sure you have installed (on the endpoint server):

-    - MySQL (including dev libraries, and MySQLdb for Python)
+1. Make sure you have MySQL including dev libraries, and MySQLdb for Python) installed on the endpoint server):
 2. Clone the visitorflow repo to the endpoint server:
     -
         git clone https://github.com/Jaza/visitorflow.git